utcs356/sp25/_pages/5_dns.md

 ### Part 0: Setup and Overview
 #### Setup
-Please use the `cs356-base` profile on CloudLab for implementing and testing your code.
+Please use the `cs356-base` profile on CloudLab to implement and test your code.
 To get the skeleton code, create a **private** repository by clicking `Use this template> Create a repository` on the [GitHub repository](https://github.com/utcs356/assignment5.git).

 #### Overview
 In this assignment, you will implement DNS servers that enable a client to access nodes with domains instead of raw IP addresses.
-Your task is to complete the implementation of DNS nameservers for the `utexas.edu` zone and `cs.utexas.edu` zone (Part 1) and a local DNS server that can handle the query iteratively (Part 2).
-We provide you with a DNS library that does tedious jobs such as message parsing on behalf of you.
+Your task is implementing DNS nameservers for the `utexas.edu` zone and `cs.utexas.edu` zone (Part 1) and a local DNS server that can handle the query iteratively (Part 2).
+We provide you with a DNS library that does tedious jobs like message parsing for you.
 Refer to the Appendix for more details on the library.
-For simplicity, you can assume there are no incoming queries other than `A, AAAA, NS` queries.
+For simplicity, you may assume that incoming queries only request `A, AAAA, NS` records.

 You will run this experiment on top of Kathara.
 The Kathara topology is depicted below.
 The Kathara lab is located in the `[a5_directory]/labs/dns`.
 ![a5_topology]({{site.baseurl}}/assets/img/assignments/assignment5/A5_topology.png)